-The trigger provides variables within the <Variables /> root element of the XML file.
+The trigger provides variables within the <variables /> root element of the XML file.
 Variable name includes attribute name, while the variable value includes element value.

 Embed your XML data inside the CDATA section.
 CDATA, meaning character data, is a section of element content that is marked for the parser to help it interpret the XML data as character-only data, and not as markup.
 As a result, the trigger handles the entire content as character data.
-For example, <element>ABC</element> gets interpreted as &lt;element&gt;ABC&lt;/element&gt;.
-Each CDATA section starts with <![CDATA[ sequence and ends with the ]]> sequence.
+For example, <element>ABC</element> gets interpreted as <element>ABC</element>.
+Each CDATA section starts with <![CDATA[sequence and ends with the]]> sequence.
 To sum up, simply insert your XML data inside these two sequences.